co-cart/co-cart/readme.txt

 * Initial release on WordPress.org.
 Enjoy!

 == Screenshots ==
+1. Empty Cart
+2. Viewing the carts content without product thumbnail.
-1. Viewing the carts content.
+3. Viewing the carts content with product thumbnail.

 == Upgrade Notice ==
 Updated endpoint for updating, restoring and removing items due to a conflict that prevented from registering the route.
 Please see [documentation](https://seb86.github.io/WooCommerce-Cart-REST-API-Docs/) on how to use the endpoint.